 Non-government users – As with the expenditure data, LCF income data are also studied extensively outside government.
 In particular, academic researchers in the economic and social science areas of many universities use the LCF.
 For example the Institute for Fiscal Studies uses LCF data in research it carries out both for government and on its own account to inform public debate.

 The Department for Environment, Food and Rural Affairs (Defra) publishes separate reports using LCF data on food expenditure to estimate consumption and nutrient intake.
-The Department for Transport uses LCF data to monitor and forecast levels of car ownership and use, and in studies on the effects of motoring taxes.
+Defra publishes separate reports using LCF data on food expenditure to estimate consumption and nutrient intake.

 This section compares estimates from the LCF with the estimates used in the UK National Accounts.
 The Household Final Consumption Expenditure estimates use a number of administrative and survey sources, of which the LCF survey is one.
 As a result differences occur in the estimates published, because of sources and concepts.

-According to Family Spending data, Housing, water, electricity, gas and other fuels was the category where the value of spending increased most over the time series.
-Despite the conceptual differences between the two outputs, National Accounts household expenditure estimates also show a large increase (46 per cent) in spending.
+According to Family Spending data, Housing, water, electricity, gas and other fuels was the category where the value of spending increased most over the period 2006 to 2012 (without adjusting for inflation, an increase of 43%).
+Despite the conceptual differences between the two outputs, National Accounts household expenditure estimates also show a large increase (52 per cent) in spending.

 Both National Accounts and Chapter 4 of Family Spending provide estimates over time to remove the effects of inflation and to enable figures for different years to be compared on a like-for-like basis.
 The National Accounts figures adjusted for inflation are known as "volume measures".
-The volume measures of National Accounts show that Housing expenditure has remained relatively stable, while the prices of goods and services in this category have increased by 45 per cent between 2005 and 2011.
-Adjusted for inflation, Family Spending shows an increase in expenditure of 18 per cent over the same period (from £53.80 to £63.30).
+The volume measures of National Accounts show that Housing expenditure has increased 5 per cent, while the prices of goods and services in this category have increased by 37 per cent between 2006 and 2012.
+Adjusted for inflation, Family Spending shows an increase in expenditure of 8 per cent over the same period (from £62.80 to £68.00).

-A similar pattern can be seen in the Food and non-alcoholic drinks category in National Accounts data, showing a reduction in volume (7 per cent) and an increase in the monetary value of spending by around 25 per cent since 2005.
-This is broadly the same figure as reported by Family Spending, which notes a 21 per cent increase in spending on food since 2005.
+A similar pattern can be seen in the Food and non-alcoholic drinks category in National Accounts data, showing a reduction in volume (5 per cent) and an increase in the monetary value of spending by around 29 per cent since 2006.
+This is broadly the same figure as reported by Family Spending, which notes a 23 per cent increase in spending on food since 2006 (from £46.30 to 56.80, not adjusted for inflation).
 These figures indicate relatively little scope or willingness to cut back on these items, despite significant price rises in some goods and services and the recession of 2008/2009.

-Estimates for Transport between the sources are comparable.
-Family Spending shows that transport spending at 2011 prices fell from £75.20 in 2005/06 to £65.70 in 2011, a decrease of 13 per cent.
-The National Accounts household expenditure on Transport shows that spending adjusted for inflation fell by 8 per cent.
-Prices in this category increased by 26 per cent over the period which suggests that, as with Food and non-alcoholic beverages, the rise in prices influenced households’ decisions to reduce their purchases.
+Family Spending shows that transport spending at 2012 prices fell from £79.70 in 2006 to £64.10 in 2012, a decrease of 20 per cent.
+The National Accounts household expenditure on Transport shows that spending adjusted for inflation fell by 3 per cent.
+Prices in this category increased by 20 per cent over the period which suggests that, as with Food and non-alcoholic beverages, the rise in prices influenced households’ decisions to reduce their purchases.

 The Living Costs and Food Survey (LCF) is a sample of households and not a census of the whole population.
 Therefore, the results are liable to differ to some degree from those that would have been obtained if every single household had been covered.
 Some of the differences will be systematic, in that lower proportions of certain types of household respond than of others.
 That aspect is discussed in ‘Response to the survey’ and ‘Weighting’.
 This section discusses the effect of sampling variability; in other words, the effect of differences in expenditure and income between the households in the sample and in the whole population that arise from random chance.